Itera/api-testing-2022/solution/README.md

 SET FLASK_ENV=development
 ```

-Now run Flask, it will automatically load `app.py` if available:
+Now run Flask from the app folder, it will automatically load `app.py` if
+available:

 ```
 flask run